mminvv/mminvv/README.md

-- 👋 Hi, I’m min.
+- 👋 Hi.
 - 🧑‍💻 I’m interested in InfoSec.
-- 🌱 I’m currently learning IT and mainly CybSec.
+- 🌱 I’m currently learning IT with a focus on CybSec.
 - 💞️ I’m looking to collaborate on future CybSec projects.
-- ⚡ fact: I'm an introvert...

 <!---
 xyblu404/xyblu404 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.